This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You may need blood tests before your procedure.
+- You may need blood tests before your surgery.
 Talk to your caregiver about these or other tests you may need.
-Write down the date, time and location for each test.
+Write down the date, time, and location for each test.

 - Ask caregivers about directions for eating and drinking.

-- A caregiver will clean your abdomen (belly) with soap and water.
-A 1 to 2 inch incision (cut) is made above the pubic hairline in your lower abdomen.
-The incision is made just below your naval (belly button) if the surgery is done within 48 hours of having a baby.
-Your tubes are tied and cut, burned, or clips are put on them.
-The incision is closed with stitches (thread) or staples.
+A small incision will be made above the pubic hairline in your lower abdomen.
+The incision will be made just below your belly button if you gave birth within 48 hours of surgery.
+Your tubes will be tied and cut, burned, or clipped.
+The incision will be closed with stitches or staples.